Refugees in New Zealand: The refugee quota (resettlement)

+Historically in New Zealand, the largest number of refugees have arrived through the quota refugee system.
+New Zealand is still one of a handful of countries that takes the majority of their refugees through a quota system.
+Each year, New Zealand accepts approximately 1,500 refugees as part of an agreement with the United Nations High Commissioner for Refugees (UNHCR).
+These people have been assessed as refugees with a high need of protection by UNHCR and referred to New Zealand, based on the regional allocations decided every three years by the government.
+Since 2020, the top countries for refugee quota arrivals have been Syria, Afghanistan, Colombia, Myanmar, the Democratic Republic of Congo and Pakistan.

-Each year, New Zealand accepts 1000 refugees, increasing to 1,500 in July 2020, as part of an agreement with the United Nations High Commissioner for Refugees, whereby their status has been "mandated" or authenticated by the UNHCR.
-Because New Zealand is inaccessible by refugee coming by boat or a land bridge, New Zealand offers a resettlement programme.
-Included within this quota are places for women at risk medical/disabled, and emergency protection cases within their quota.
-In doing so they offer a preferential option for those who are already marginalised and vulnerable, and the most difficult to place.
-For this New Zealand had gained international respect for its humanitarianism, though in recent years the numbers of medical/disabled and emergency places have been close to zero.
+The quota is set every three years, with the next decision due to be made and implemented in July 2025.
+Included within the current quota are places for women at risk (>150), medical/disabled (<75), large scale crisis response (200 - used for Syrians in 2022/23), which are decided year by year, and emergency protection (100) cases.
+The rest of the cases are general humanitarian In doing so the country offers some preferential places for those who are already marginalised and vulnerable, and for whom it is the most difficult to find resettlement locations.
+For this New Zealand had gained international respect for its humanitarianism.
+Refugees who have been resettled can apply to sponsor relatives to join them, though those being sponsored need not be refugees themselves and there is a significant backlog of places across both Tier One and Tier Two of this Refugee Family Support Category.

 Settlement locations

 Those refugees arriving under the UNHCR quota, arrive in Auckland in groups of about 180, and stay for the first six weeks at the Mangere Refugee Resettlement Centre.
 They are offered a programme of residential and employment orientation, and then move off to one of the seven major resettlement areas, Auckland (restricted to family connected cases in 2016), Hamilton, Palmerston North, Wellington, Nelson, Christchurch, Dunedin and, Invercargill.
-To accommodate the increased refugee quota in 2020 and the pressure in other regions, five more regions – Levin, Masterton, Blenheim, Timaru and Ashburton – have been added as resettlement locations.
+To accommodate the increased refugee quota in 2020 and the pressure in other regions, five more regions – Levin, Masterton, Blenheim, Timaru and Ashburton – were added as resettlement locations.

-Asylum seekers who apply for refugee status on shore are equally likely to be held either in prison or the Mangere refugee reception centre.
+Asylum seekers who apply for refugee status on shore are usually allowed to live in the community, with none being placed in prison or detention since a report and inquiry in 2021.
+During the first year of resettlement, the government provides quota refugees basic housing, employment and health services.
 If they are found to be genuine refugees they will be granted residence, then they are technically able to access Social welfare in New Zealand and the same benefits provided by the state as any permanent resident.
+In practice, however, accessing these services is a slow and difficult process.